Chin Enhancement Surgery (Genioplasty, Mentoplasty) Guide

 What can a chin enhancement achieve?

-This procedure can alter the shape, size and position of the chin to create a more balanced appearance.
+This procedure can alter the chin's shape, size, and position to create a more balanced appearance.
 The chin is reduced in size if it is overly prominent or enhanced if it is receding or small.
 Chin enhancement surgery aims to make the patient feel more confident and comfortable by creating a natural-looking, well-proportioned chin.

 Chin enhancement technique